 Who Can Vote?

 All general members of Saguaro Romance Writers can vote in our elections.
-Associate members — including members who have not “requalified” as general members by joining PAN, PRO, or submitting a completed and approved manuscript to RWA national, are ineligible to vote or run for office.
+Associate members are ineligible to vote or run for office.

 SRW Elections Overview

-The election for the next year’s Board of Directors is held during our regular business meeting in November.
+The election for the next year’s Board of Directors is held during our annual general meeting, usually in November.

 To be eligible to run, candidates must have been a general member of SRW for at least 6 months prior to taking office.
 Candidates for President and Treasurer must have been members for 18 months or must have completed RWA national training.